pau1ie/CuriousDBA/content/post/EncryptingPeoplesoftInternalCommunications.md

 Hostname is the fully qualified hostname of the WebLogic server.
 Once again I need to supply the password for the CA root key.
+365 is how many days the certificate is valid for before it needs to be replaced.
+Since I rebuild domains every time I install the quarterly patches, a year is plenty for me.

 We now have the signed certificate in `<hostname>.crt` This needs to be transferred back to the web server.